Community Programs & Events

 The department has internship programs with the University of Central Florida Criminal Justice program and Valencia College.
 These programs have a mutual benefit for all participants.
-Real time experiences such as the ride along program, records management, background investigation, working with the criminal investigations division, fingerprinting technology, and other related subjects are offered to intern personnel.
+Real-time experiences such as the ride-along program, records management, background investigation, working with the criminal investigations division, fingerprinting technology, and other related subjects are offered to intern personnel.
 Some of the interns are later hired by law enforcement agencies.

 This event is geared towards promoting safe behavior by youth and families, with the goal of empowering residents to be safe.
 Activities include dozens of vendors, free food, games, and activities.

 The Ocoee Police Department hosts the Founder's Day Festival Poker Tournament.
 The Poker Tournament is a fundraiser sponsored by the Ocoee Police Department and local businesses to help with the “Holiday Toys for Kids in Need.”
 All proceeds go to the annual toy drive.

 Shop With a Cop

 Shop With a Cop is a great opportunity for the Ocoee Police Department and a community business partner to reach out and positively impact young children during the holiday season.
 In 2018, Wal-Mart donated $2,500 worth of merchandise and Ocoee Police Officers volunteered their time for the children, who were selected at random from those who registered for the Ocoee Police Department’s annual holiday toy drive.
-Officer's escort the selected children through the store and assist them in shopping.
+Officers escort the selected children through the store and assist them in shopping.